wixplosives/stylable-examples/packages/simple-app/README.md

 ## Technical highlights

 ### Defining common variables
-This project makes use of CSS variables (custom properties) to define a high level design interface for the entire application.
+This project makes use of CSS variables (custom properties) to define a high level design system interface for the entire application.
 This can be found in the `./src/common/project.st.css` file.

 These variables are grouped together according to their semantics, for example, colors, font-related, borders, spacing and so on.